philnash/pwned/README.md

 Pwned::HashedPassword.new(hashed_password, request_options).pwned?
 ```

-The `Pwned::HashedPassword` constructor takes all the same options as the regular `Pwned::Password` contructor.
+The `Pwned::HashedPassword` constructor takes all the same options as the regular `Pwned::Password` constructor.

 ### Devise